A community bird-safe window initiative.

 Who are the Sustainability Ambassadors?

 Sustainability Ambassadors are undergraduate and graduate students making a change on campus by leading or volunteering for action-focused projects.
 This program was created to help students develop, scale, and lead their solution-oriented projects.
 Many of these projects aim to target the root problems of many of today's most pressing sustainability issues.
+Any active leaders, as well as volunteers of the designated projects that are detailed below, are known as Sustainability Ambassadors.

 So, if you have an idea for a sustainability-related project you'd like to bring to the University of Guelph, we're here to help.